 PED 0104 Beginning Golf

 A course designed to develop and strengthen skill in the basic fundamentals of the game.
-Includes discussions of rules, equipment, playing strategy and etiquette.
-Not recommended for players of advanced ability.
-(Sp)
+Includes discussion of rules, equipment, playing strategy and etiquette.
+Not recommended for players of advanced ability, (F, Sp, Su)

 PED 0105 Tumbling/Gymnastics